DavidBruant/writings/_posts/2016-04-08-defeating-the-npm-worm.md

 Assuming there is interest in the exploration:

-0. Polish the [contained-node repo](https://github.com/DavidBruant/contained-node) to make it easier to reproduce the defense POC.
-(I'll do this anyway)
 1. Make an initial list of legitimate authority that lifecycle scripts should have by default
 2. Figure out UX experience and what are the appropriate tools for implementation (currently, `bin/containednpm` uses docker and requires `sudo` privilege which is absurd.
 There are probably other tools for containement that don't require this and requiring everyone who wants node/npm to install Docker is a ridiculous requirement anyway)
 3. Add that to the `npm cli` under a `--safe` flag (opt-in)